RyanCordell/DRLAPDA/README.md

 ---

+## Notice
+While the repository is still being set up, the code cleaned up and adjusted, I apologize for any colorful remarks in the code that I might have left over from long ago.

+---

 ## Thanks
 ### Alison
 For their generous, in-depth knowledge on programming and tricks with ZDoom that helped iron out some interesting issues.